Abstand and ausbau languages: Ausbau languages

 Languages belonging in this category are recognized as such because of having been shaped or reshaped, molded or remolded—as the case may be—in order to become a standardized tool of literary expression.

 Kloss identified several stages of this development, beginning with use of the variety for humour or folklore, followed by lyrics and then narrative prose.
-The next phase, which he considered crucial, was use for serious non-fiction.
+The next phase, which he considered crucial, was use of the variety for serious non-fiction.
 From this point, the variety could be further developed for use in technical, scientific or government domains.

-A standard variety developed in this way may be mutually intelligible with other standard varieties.
+A standard variety developed in this way can be mutually intelligible with other standard varieties.
 A commonly cited example occurs in the Scandinavian dialect continuum spanning Norway, Sweden and Denmark.
-The three standardized languages Norwegian, Swedish and Danish (or four if Norwegian Bokmål and Nynorsk are distinguished) are mutually distinct ausbau languages, even though speakers of the different standards can readily understand each other.
+The three standardized languages Norwegian, Swedish and Danish (or four if Norwegian Bokmål and Nynorsk are distinguished) are mutually distinct ausbau languages, even though speakers of the different standards can readily understand one another.

 This classification invokes the criterion of social and political functions of language use.
 The sociolinguist Peter Trudgill has linked Kloss's theoretical framework with Einar Haugen's framework of autonomy and heteronomy, with the statement that a variety is an ausbau language corresponding to the statement that it is used "autonomously" with respect to other related languages.
 Such a language has an independent cultural status, even though it may be mutually intelligible with other ausbau languages from the same continuum.
 This typically means that it has its own standardized form independent of neighbouring standard languages, it is typically taught in schools, and it is used as a written language in a wide variety of social and political functions, possibly including that of an official national language.
 In contrast, varieties that are not ausbau languages are typically only spoken and typically only used in private contexts.
 Trudgill expands the definition to include related varieties:

 [A]n Ausbau language is an autonomous standardized variety together with all the nonstandard dialects from that part of the dialect continuum which are heteronomous with respect to it i.e. dependent on it.